Aidbox Docs

 Events and subscriptions

-If the patch produces no actual change to the resource, Aidbox returns 200 OK but does not fire any event — subscribers will not be notified.
+If the patch produces no actual change to the resource (for example, replacing a field with the same value it already has), Aidbox returns 200 OK but does not fire an event — subscribers are not notified.

 The audit log records PATCH operations under the fhir/patch event type, distinct from fhir/update, so patch-originated changes can be identified separately in audit history.